-Also, should you withdraw from the class before the end of the term, please send the instructor and mentor a courtesy email to let them know you will not be completing the course.
-Incomplete grades will only be considered on rare occasions on a case by case basis.
+Should you withdraw from the class before the end of the term, please send the instructor a courtesy email to let them know you will not be completing the course.
+Incomplete grades will only be considered on rare occasions on a case-by-case basis.
 Students must formally request an incomplete from the instructor and sign the "Contract Between Student and Instructor for Giving an Incomplete" form available here.